Certified Graph Unlearning: Introduction

 At the same time, graph-centered machine learning has received significant interest from the learning community due to the ubiquity of graph-structured data.
 Usually, the data contains two sources of information: Node features and graph topology.
 Graph Neural Networks (GNN) leverage both types of information simultaneously and achieve state-of-the-art performance in numerous real-world applications, including Google Maps~\cite{derrow2021eta}, various recommender system~\cite{ying2018graph}, self-driving cars~\cite{gao2020vectornet} and bioinformatics~\cite{zhang2021graph_bio}.
 Clearly, user data is involved in training the underlying GNNs and it may therefore be subject to removal.
 However, it is still unclear how to perform unlearning of GNNs.

-We take the first step towards solving the approximate unlearning problem by performing a nontrivial theoretical analysis of some simplified GNN architectures.
+We take the first step towards solving the approximate unlearning problem for graphs by performing a nontrivial theoretical analysis of some simplified GNN architectures.
 Inspired by the unstructured data \emph{certified removal procedure}~\cite{guo2020certified}, we propose the first known approach for \emph{certified graph unlearning}.
 Our main contributions are as follows.
 First, we introduce three types of data removal requests for graph unlearning: Node feature unlearning, edge unlearning and node unlearning (see Figure~\ref{fig:CGU}).
-Second, we derive theoretical guarantees for certified graph unlearning mechanisms for all three removal cases on SGC~\cite{wu2019simplifying} and their GPR generalizations.
+Second, we derive theoretical guarantees for certified graph unlearning mechanisms for all three removal cases on SGCs~\cite{wu2019simplifying} and their GPR generalizations.
 In particular, we analyze $L_2$-regularized graph models trained with differentiable convex loss functions.
 The analysis is challenging since propagation on graphs ``mixes'' node features.
-Our analysis reveals that the degree of the unlearned node plays an important role in the unlearning process, while the number of propagation steps may or may not be important for different unlearning scenarios.
+Our analysis reveals the intuitive observation that the degree of the unlearned node plays an important role in the unlearning process, while the number of propagation steps may or may not be important for different unlearning scenarios.
 To the best of our knowledge, the theoretical guarantees established in this work are the first provable certified removal studies for graphs.
 Furthermore, the proposed analysis also encompasses node classification and node regression problems.
-Third, our empirical investigation on frequently used datasets for GNN learning shows that our method offer excellent performance-complexity trade-off.
+Third, our empirical investigation on frequently used datasets for GNN learning shows that our method offers an excellent performance-complexity trade-off.
 For example, when unlearning $20\%$ nodes on the Cora dataset, our method achieves a $4$-fold speedup with only a $0.1\%$ drop in test accuracy compared to complete retraining.
-We also test our model on datasets for which removal requests are more likely to arise, including Amazon co-purchase networks.

-Due to space limitations, all proofs and some detailed discussions are relegated to the Appendix.
+We also test our model on datasets for which removal requests are more likely to arise, including the Amazon co-purchase networks.
+All proofs and detailed discussions of the results are relegated to the Appendix.